Home Iceland Regions Reykjanes Thrihnukagigur – The Only Volcano in the World You Can Descend into by Elevator! – Iceland

 COPYRIGHTS: Inside the Volcano

-The Base camp at Thrihnukagígur, 206 Hafnarfjörður, Iceland is the key starting point for the entire expedition into the volcano.
-Here’s what you need to know about it:
+The Base Camp at Thrihnukagígur, 206 Hafnarfjörður, Iceland, is the key starting point for the entire journey into the volcano.
+Here is what matters most:

-This is where tour participants gather.
-Upon arrival, a short briefing takes place where guides provide important information regarding safety, rules of conduct, and the plan for the entire expedition.
+This is where participants gather.
+On arrival, there is a short briefing during which the guides explain safety procedures, the key rules and the plan for the whole excursion.

-From the base camp, you set off on an approximately 3-4 km hike across lava fields.
-This part of the route introduces tourists to the harsh but fascinating landscape of Icelandic nature before they reach the elevator that descends into the volcano.
+From the base camp, visitors set off on an approximately 3 km walk (one way) across lava fields.
+This part of the route introduces you to Iceland’s raw volcanic landscape before you reach the lift that descends into the volcano.

-The base camp also serves as an information center, where you can learn more about the geology, history of the region, and the specifics of the Thrihnukagígur volcano.
-There are often information boards or short presentations that prepare participants for the unforgettable experience of descending into one of the few accessible magma chambers in the world.
+The base camp also works as an information point where you can learn more about the geology, the region and the volcano itself.
+On-site boards or short briefings help prepare visitors for one of the rarest magma-chamber descents in the world.

 Seasonality: